§97-79. Offices and supplies; deputies with power to subpoena witnesses and to take testimony; meetings; hearings.

 (a) The Commission shall be provided with adequate offices in which the records shall be kept and its official business transacted during regular business hours; it shall also be provided with necessary office furniture, stationery, and other supplies.

 (b) The Commission may appoint deputies who shall have the same power as members of the Commission pursuant to G.S.
 97-80 and the same power to take evidence, and enter orders, opinions, and awards based thereon as is possessed by the members of the Commission.
-The deputies shall be subject to the State Personnel System.
+Deputies appointed pursuant to this subsection shall not be considered hearing officers within the meaning of G.S.
+126-5(d)(7).
+(Effective July 1, 2015.)

 (c) The Commission or any member thereof may hold sessions at any place within the State as may be deemed necessary by the Commission.